Aditya-B-007/Shiva/README.md

 Shiva is an open-source research project.
 We welcome contributions in Deep Learning, Reinforcement Learning, Cognitive Science, and Robotics.

 ## License
-Released under the MIT License.
+Released under the Apache 2.0 license .

 ---
 **Intelligence is more than prediction.
 It is perception, regulation, memory, adaptation, and action.**